 Sea within the Nore Command area, the

 main threat being surprise attacks by fast German e-boats, bombing and mines - dropped by Heinkel He 115 seaplanes.
-Venomous also took part in Operation Lucid, a plan to destroy the invasion barges being assembled in the Channel ports with "fireships" or, as Churchill put it, to "singe Mr Hitler's moustache" just as Drake had "singed the King of Spain's beard" in 1588.
+Venomous took part in Operation Lucid, a plan to destroy the invasion barges being assembled in the Channel ports with "fireships" or, as Churchill put it, to "singe Mr Hitler's moustache" just as Drake had "singed the King of Spain's beard" in 1588.

 MINED!
 November 1940 – February 1941

 Venomous left Harwich for Greenock on 31 October to escort the aircraft carrier HMS Argus from the Clyde to Gib on the first leg of a mission to reinforce the air defence of Malta.
 The Med was an Axis lake and after Venomous left HMS Furious she continued under escort to Takoradi on the Gold Coast where her planes took off on the long flight across Africa to Egypt.
 Venomous